open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

         ans2:
           value: Not paired.
           feedback: Incorrect!
-      selected_scenario_part4: Measure changes in blood pressure before and after a 6-month exercise program for the same individuals.
+      selected_scenario_part4: Evaluate the effects of a meditation program on stress levels by comparing measurements before and after the program duration.
       part4:
         ans1:
           value: Paired.